Skip to content

 Now let’s build and test our updated application:

-1. Make sure your local Tatara fork is still running
+1. Make sure your local Katana fork is still running

 2. Connect your wallet to see your balances

-3. Try wrapping some ETH into WETH and vice versa
+3. Try wrapping some ETH into bvbEth and vice versa

 Extending the Example